udexon/Metashellet/Beyond_Rosetta.md

 #### A: Phos Universal Function Library (Phunilib)

 Two essential steps for Phunilib:
-- colon definition words,
+- colon definition words: Every function in any programming language in any operating system, can be mapped as a function word in Phos Metashellet.
-- build database with XIDT.
+- build database with XIDT (ID-less Transactions): Every programmer may build a database server for the Phos Universal Function Library hosted on a mobile device, desktop computer or virtual machine.
+A distributed database infrastructure can be constructed using XIDT.

-Authentication is an essential step in network applications, including database etc. Almost all authentication systems today employ centralized   Unix style user ID authentication.
-XIDT ....
+Authentication is an essential step in network applications, including database etc. Almost all authentication systems today employ centralized Unix style user ID authentication, including database management systems.
+XIDT may be used to implement a novel type of DBMS, either by interfacing to an existing Unix style user ID DBMS, or developing the DBMS system completely from scratch.

 Project D is a relatively small application in terms of footprint but can have huge significance in terms of potential number of users).